mikejoh/argocd-extra-app-info-exporter/README.md

 * `name`
 * `project`
 * `revision`
+* `status`

-_Please note that this exporter lists all application in a cluster (once per interval), if you've specified a namespace the list of applications will be limited to that namespace.
-The way applications are fetched might suboptimal but it works._
+_Please note that this exporter lists all application in a cluster (once per interval), if you've specified a namespace the list of applications will be limited to that namespace._

 ## Install